Back to all posts

 5. Navigate to the 'Creative' tab, select 'Matte', 'Glow', or 'Film Grain' effects to mimic Polaroid style.

-6. Use the 'Crop & Rotate' tool to square format; add a white border.
+6. Use the 'Crop & Rotate' tool to square format; then add a white border for the standard Polaroid size.

 7. Save your edited photo with a custom name.